Moving to Liverpool: The Ultimate City Guide

 There really is something for everyone in Liverpool, and if you like spending a night on the town with your friends then there are certainly plenty of bars and clubs such as Lomax, Alma de Cuba & The Kazimier Garden which is located underneath a railway arch near Lime Street Station.
 For live music venues, the O2 Academy and the Liverpool Arena attract some of the biggest names in world music as well as award-winning musicals and shows.

 Liverpool’s schools consistently perform very well academically placing the city among the UK’s England’s top ten regions according to GCSE performance rankings.
 There are also many international schools in Liverpool that cater for the children of the city’s many overseas residents such as Liverpool International School and Broadgreen International School.

 There are also plenty of fantastic primary educational institutions in Liverpool such as Belvedere Primary School or Mosspits Lane Primary school that offer both the National Curriculum and fantastic sports and extra-curricular clubs and activities.

-For secondary level education teenagers can attend one of the city’s many high performing state secondary schools, or alternatively, you may want to consider a local grammar or independent school.
-One of the most prestigious is Liverpool College where fees currently stand at between £6,586 to £8,278 per year but often results in students attending top universities across England upon graduation.
+For secondary level education teenagers can attend one of the city’s many high-performing state secondary schools, or alternatively, you may want to consider a local grammar or independent school.
+One of the most prestigious is Liverpool College where fees currently stand at between £6,586 to £8,278 per year but often result in students attending top universities across England upon graduation.
 You can also consider one of the Catholic secondary schools in Liverpool such as St. Mary’s College or All Saints’ Academy.